 Art + Agriculture

-Denniston Hill has always collaborated with young chefs and local farms.
+Denniston Hill collaborates with young chefs and local farms.

 PROJECTS & PROGRAMS

 From its earliest incarnation, Denniston Hill has relied on the vegetables from its own garden and the surrounding forest to sustain residents.